pdidev/pdi/pdi/docs/Using_PDI.md

 Alternatively, you can use a specific no-pdi folder among your system, to compile with an added argument pointing to this no-pdi folder using a full path.

-Use a CMakeLists.txt similar to example/CMakeLists.txt,
-then use the following:
+Use the following to specify your `no-pdi` location :
 ```bash
 cmake . -DCMAKE_PREFIX_PATH="/<full>/<path>/<to>/pdi/no-pdi/cmake"
 ```
-You may also need an option `-DBUILD_WITH_PARACONF` if your code uses more than `PDI_init`, and you want to be able to use an already available Paraconf dependency (see `pdi/example/CMakeLists.txt`).
+You may also want an option `-DBUILD_WITH_PARACONF` if your code does not uses more than `PDI_init`, and you want to be able to use an already available Paraconf dependency (see `pdi/example/CMakeLists.txt`).

 This is not the preferred method of using no-pdi, as it may result in